ataruno/ataruno/README.md

 # Hi there 👋
-⌨ I'm a self-taught developer in Japan.
+⌨ I'm a self-made keyboard developer in Japan.
 😍 I love building custom keyboards, experimenting with firmware like QMK/ZMK, and exploring 3D printing.

 # 🏃‍♀️ Activities